Garden of Shadows: Part III

 Joel's parents are informed of his death by avalanche in a telegram which also reveals that his body was not recovered.
 Devastated over the loss of their sons, Olivia and Malcolm turn to religion and bond somewhat, until Olivia receives a letter from Alicia, who is dying from breast cancer.

 Alicia remarried soon after leaving Foxworth Hall, but her husband died a few years later.
 She and Christopher have been living in poverty since becoming bankrupt during the Great Depression.
 Remembering Olivia's kindness to Christopher while she was in the attic, Alicia pleads with her to give Christopher a home and put him through medical school.
-Olivia convinces Malcolm to agree to this, so Christopher comes to live with them.
+Olivia convinces Malcolm to agree to this.

 When they meet for the first time, Corinne and Christopher fall deeply in love.
 It goes unnoticed by the household, however, because they all adore Christopher.
 Later John Amos begins to suspect incest, although Olivia brushes it off as his jealousy.
 She and Malcolm seem truly happy and content with their family for the first time.
-Although she expresses herself subtly, Olivia is drawn to Christopher.

 After Christopher graduates from college and Corinne has finished high school, a letter of acceptance arrives from Harvard.
 Olivia is excitedly searching to tell Christopher when John Amos reports that Christopher and Corinne are making love in the Swan Room.
 She does not believe him, but a quick peek shows it is true.
 Olivia is heartbroken and tells Malcolm.
 Christopher and Corinne try to explain themselves, but Malcolm condemns them and Olivia sides with him instead of intervening.
 They are banished and disinherited.

 Malcolm has a stroke followed by a heart attack, and he is forced to use a wheelchair.
 Olivia devotes herself to his care.
 Olivia reveals to John Amos that Christopher was not just Corinne's half-uncle, but also her half-brother.
 She tells of the sins and the events that led to them.
 John preys on Olivia's fear of God, urging her and Malcolm to become obsessively religious.